 The Abrahamic faiths, just like the dharmic religions, also have a concept of female divine energy.
 In Judaism the Hebrew shekhina means “presence of God” and is described as feminine.
 As in Hinduism, shekhina is characterized as inseparable from and a functional part of the Creator.
-According to certain Jewish sects when revelations such as the Ten Commandments were delivered to the prophets, it was transmitted through shekhina’s energy.
+When revelations such as the Ten Commandments were delivered to the prophets, it was transmitted through shekhina’s energy.
 In Catholicism, adherents honor the Virgin Mary as the mother of Divinity.
 The equivalent of shekhina in Arabic is sakina in Islam (see Part 2 for the Muslim perspective on this).

 In dharmic traditions, sakina’s counterpart is referred to in Sanskrit as shakti.
 Shakti is the manifestation of cosmic power.
 It’s the divine force that creates and sustains the universe.

 What is Navratri?

 Navratri is a festival of nine nights.
 The tenth day generally culminates with feasting and marks the anniversary of when the Goddess Durga slayed Mahishasura, a demon that terrorized both Earth and the heavens.
 This narrative is also a metaphor with a deeper spiritual meaning.
 During these nine nights Hindus fast and appeal for spiritual wealth, knowledge, and strength in slaying their own personal Mahishasuras/demons such as pride, ignorance, or attachment to trivial matters of the world.
 These internal demons battle to steer the mind and soul away from its Higher purpose.